SEND stands for Special Educational Needs and Disabilities.

 - Describe current needs, provision and practise

 - Describe training and continual development of staff

-Children and young people with SEN all have learning difficulties or disabilities that make it harder for them to learn than most children and young people of the same age.
+Children and young people with SENDs all have learning difficulties or disabilities that make it harder for them to learn than most children and young people of the same age.
 These children and young people may need extra or different help from that given to others.

-The SEND code of practice states that:
+The SEND Code of Practice states that: